vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 You can move your content to any other platform with ease.

 #### Setting up the Wyam project
-I won't be very chatty at this point, the project [Wyam](https://wyam.io) is very well documented and out there can be found already couple of good articles for this technology.
+I won't be very chatty at this point, the project [Wyam](https://wyam.io) is very well documented and out there can be found already couple of good articles desc.

 1. Download the latest [release](https://github.com/Wyamio/Wyam/releases).
+2. Run

  [Wyam releases](https://github.com/Wyamio/Wyam/releases)